initqp/somd_tutorials/3.active_learning_2/README.md

 increasing its size to about 300 may be a more optimal choice.

 ## Step 5.
 Perform the final training.
-We have already obtained a much more robust training set from the step 4 (the `training_step_2/training_iter_4/train.xyz` file).
+We have already obtained a much more robust training set with 1000 structures (the `training_step_2/training_iter_4/train.xyz` file) from the step 4.
 Now we could use this final training set to train a better converged NEP.
 The `nep.in` file in the `final_training` directory was prepared for this task:
 ```
 type 5 C Cl H Na O